shreyan01/ruberic/README.md

 ### Query Processing
 The following architecture provides a brief insight into how Ruberic processes queries sent from your applications.
 ![Query Processing Architecture Diagram](./public/ruberic_internal_architecture.png)

+### Ingestion
+For now I'm trying to accept direct pdfs, doc files for documentations.
+But later on I plan to add crawlers that can retrieve significant documentation data that can be ingested into the vector DB.